HenriqueSSan/nft-card-component/README.md

 - Frontend Mentor - [@HenriqueSSan](https://www.frontendmentor.io/profile/HenriqueSSan)
 - Vercel - [HenriqueSSan](https://vercel.com/henriquessan)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**
+.**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

-*Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.*
+.**Note: Delete this note and edit this section's content as necessary.
+If you completed this challenge by yourself, feel free to delete this section entirely.**